gregwebs/hamlet.js/README.md

 Using indentation does have some consequences with respect to white space.
 This library is designed to just do the right thing most of the time.
 This is a slightly different design from the original Haskell implementation of Hamlet.

+A closing tag is placed immediately after the tag contents.
 If you want to have a space before a closing tag, use a comment sign `#` on the line to indicate where the end of the line is.

 ``` html
 <b>spaces  # 2 spaces are included